You can be sitting in a room full of people and still feel completely alone.

 It’s hard to feel connected when the deepest parts of you stay hidden.

-You Don’t Feel Truly Seen
+You Do not Feel Truly Seen

 Feeling seen means: